Green Olive Tapenade

-This beautiful, citrusy green olive tapenade packs a terrific salty flavor punch and has SO many great uses.
-You will find yourself searching for all sorts of ways to incorporate it into a dish, and it’s an instant appetizer when spread on crostini.
+This homemade green olive tapenade recipe is made with lemon, anchovies, and capers, and packs a terrific salty flavor punch.
+You will find yourself searching for all sorts of ways to incorporate it into a dish, and it's an instant appetizer when spread on crostini.

 Best Green Olives for Tapenade